IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pyramid-chart.md

 ## $PlatformShort$ Pyramid Chart Example

-The following example demonstrates how to create Pyramid Chart using `BarSeries` in two `XamDataChart` components aligned side by side.
+The following example demonstrates how to create Pyramid Chart using `BarSeries` in the `XamDataChart` component.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"